Arthi-chaud/Marvinette/README.md

     ```

     - You will be prompt to enter different values.
-    - In your test's folder, some files will be empty: you'll have to fill them yourself (expectedStdout/Stderr, stdinput, stdout/stderrFilter).
-If a file is empty, for example expectedStdout, the standard output of the programm will be compared with the file's content.
+    - In your test's folder, some files will be empty: you'll have to fill them yourself (expectedStdout/Stderr, standard input, stdout/stderrFilter).
+If a file is empty, for example expectedStdout, the standard output of the program will be compared with the file's content.
 If you don't want to, simply delete the file.

 3. Your tests are ready to be executed!
     - To execute one test, execute the command: